User Case: How Do I Sync Two Folders with Robocopy?

 /xc: Excludes changed files (excludes existing files with the same timestamp, but different file sizes).

 /xn: Excludes newer files (excludes existing files newer than the copy in the source directory).

 /mt: Enable multithreaded copying and the default threads is 8.
 If you don't want to use the default, you can specify it yourself.

 With /xc, /xn, /xo specified, Robocopy will exclude files existing in the destination directory.

-As a matter of fact, Robocopy offers you /mot: to monitor changes in M minutes (only accept minutes as argument), you can’t monitor changes less than one minutes.
+Besides, Robocopy still offers you /mot: to monitor changes in M minutes (only accept minutes as argument).
+Note the changes less than one minutes will not be included.

-For example, monitor every one minutes based on the above command, type the command:
+For example, monitor every one minutes based on the above command, type the following command:

 robocopy \\192.168.0.250\PublicShare\temp \\192.168.0.58\WorkD /e /copy:DAT /mt /z /xc /xn /xo /mot:1

 /mot:: Monitors the changes in source every N minutes and sync it to destination.